About this presenter:

 Cincinnati Children's

-Based on research and experience, we have completely changed our approach to treatment for diseases like Langerhans cell histiocytosis (LCH), where we don't use chemotherapy at all.
+Dr. Kumar’s current focus is on Langerhans cell histiocytosis (LCH) and hemophagocytic lymphohistiocytosis (HLH).
+Based on research and experience, he has completely changed the approach to treatment for diseases like Langerhans cell histiocytosis (LCH), where he doesn't use chemotherapy at all.
 Instead, novel oral inhibitors have revolutionized the outcomes for patients with this condition.
-We also have a different way of diagnosing patients with hemophagocytic lymphohistiocytosis (HLH), which has resulted in improved outcomes.
+He also has a different way of diagnosing patients with hemophagocytic lymphohistiocytosis (HLH), which has resulted in improved outcomes.

-In my free time, I enjoy traveling, hiking and cooking.
-I love music, although the only instrument I can play is the air guitar.
+In his free time, he enjoys traveling, hiking and cooking.
+He loves music, although the only instrument he can play is the air guitar.